Emblem Logo Design Inspiration: Top 12 Examples

 - Symbolises Batman's intimidating presence

-- It fits with bat mask ears and nocturnal crime-fighting MO
+- It fits with bat mask ears and a nocturnal crime-fighting MO

 Displayed proudly as the Dark Knight’s badge of honour, Batman’s bat symbol epitomises his brooding mysteriousness.
 It encapsulates his nighttime reign over Gotham’s rogues’ gallery of deranged supervillains.